What closing costs should you expect?

 • Title Insurance

-Sellers: As we negotiate your sale, not only will I work to get the very best sales price, but I'll also campaign for lower closing costs.
-And once we've reached an agreement, I'll fully clarify the closing costs so you are informed of exactly where your money is going.
+Sellers: As we get through the details of your deal, I'll not only work to get the optimal sales price, but I'll also campaign for limited closing costs.
+And once we've come to an agreement, I'll describe in detail the closing costs so you are aware of exactly what you're paying for.

-Buyers: If you're purchasing real estate in Kern County, you will be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's past experiences and is required to be within a suitable range so you're not shocked when you reach the closing appointment.
-I'll be willing to look through the LE with you, answering your questions and highlighting any estimates that seem off.
+Buyers: If you are buying real estate in Kern County, you will receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's past experiences and is required to be within an acceptable range so you're not shocked when you get to the closing table.
+I'll be glad to review the LE with you, answering your questions and highlighting any estimates in question.

 Looking to Buy?